Pablo-Kloppe/github-actions-test/CONTRIBUTING.md

-# Contributing to github-actions-test
+# Contributing Guidelines

-Thank you for considering contributing to this project!
+Thank you for your interest in contributing!

 ## How to Contribute
 - Fork the repository and create your branch from `main`.
-- Make your changes with clear, descriptive commit messages.
+- Make your changes with clear commit messages.
-- Ensure your code follows the project's style and passes CI checks.
+- Ensure your code passes CI checks.
 - Open a Pull Request (PR) and describe your changes.

-- Mark the PR as a draft if it's not ready for review.
+## Code Style

-## Code of Conduct
+- Follow the existing code style and structure.
-Please be respectful and considerate in all interactions.
+- Add comments where necessary.

 ## Reporting Issues
-- Use the Issues tab to report bugs or suggest features.
+- Use the Issues tab to report bugs or request features.
 - Provide as much detail as possible.

----
+## Questions
-Happy coding!
+For questions, open an issue or contact the maintainers.